- Server Settings

 - Gpgkey: The key used to encrypt e-mails sent through the system.

-- Fetch GPG key: Fetch GPG public key.
+- Fetch GPG key: Fetch GnuPG public key.

 - Receive alerts when events are published: This option will subscribe the new user to automatically generated e-mails whenever an event is published.